Our trip to Krakow, Poland was motivated by pierogies.

 Racuchy is an apple pancake, and it’s one of the best desserts I have ever tried—even though many people eat it for a snack or dinner instead of dessert.
 It’s a pancake, stuffed with cooked apples, pan fried, and covered in powdered sugar.
 We also enjoyed some berry jam with a few bites, although the racuchy really didn’t need any help when it came to flavors.
 Sweet, warm, and gooey, if our hotel would have had a refrigerator and a microwave there would have been no stopping us from asking if doggy bags are an option in Polish restaurants!

 Ready to book a room for your own Poland food tour vacation?
-Here are some hotel deals to consider:
+We use Booking.com to find hotels when we travel and they have options to help you narrow your search to specific neighborhoods, preferred amenities, and room features.
+Here are some Krakow hotel deals to consider:

 Take a Food Tour in Poland!

 Finding a good meal can be a little daunting when you visit a new city or country, but it’s easy to find delicious, filling food in Poland.
-Our Polish food tour provided a great introduction to the history, flavors, and traditions that are ingrained into Krakow’s food scene.
+Our Polish food tour in Krakow provided a great introduction to the history, flavors, and traditions that are ingrained into the local food scene.
 By all means, set your sights on some delicious pierogies like we did—but don’t be surprised when a few other meals give them some serious competition!

-Do you love food tours?
-The posts below have more of our favorite food and drink spots from around the world!
+Do you like trying new menu items when you travel?
+Here are a few of our favorite food and drink posts from around the world!

 * From time to time, our travels are directly impacted by a service or company.
 In this case, we booked a food tour with Delicious Poland, and this post includes our candid review of our experience.
 We selected Delicious Poland based on our own research and travel needs; we were not offered and did not receive compensation of any kind from them or any other party in exchange for our review.
 Learn more about our travel philosophy here.